llpeterson/scaling/global.md

 autonomous systems are interconnected—they form an arbitrary graph.
-This model is clearly general enough to accommodate non-tree-structured internetworks, like the simplified picture of a multi-provider Internet shown in .
+This model is clearly general enough to accommodate non-tree-structured internetworks, like the simplified picture of a multi-provider Internet shown in [Figure 4](#inet-1995).
 (It turns out there is still some sort of structure to the Internet, as we'll see below, but it's nothing like as simple as a tree, and BGP makes no assumptions about such structure.)

 <figure class="line">
 	<a id="inet-1995"></a>